-Business Management - Entrepreneurship, Level 2 Certificate
+Business Management - Entrepreneur, Level 2 Certificate

 Shifting economic conditions, breakthrough technologies, and a highly opportunistic business environment have led to a vast resurgence of the startup business.
 Entrepreneurs abound, and those with the most well-rounded business management skills are best poised for success.
 At San Jacinto College, you will learn principles vital to the formation, organization, leadership, and control of your own business, such as market analysis, problem solving, planning, staffing, purchasing, marketing, communication, and workforce management.
 At San Jacinto College, you will write a business plan and develop tactics for putting your plan into action at your own company.

-The San Jacinto College Small Business Entrepreneurship Program:
+The San Jacinto College Small Business Entrepreneurship program:

 - Helps students develop leadership and management skills by providing a basis in analysis and problem solving and an understanding of managing human behavior and resources;